maxzheng/great-life-guide/README.md

 * [TED Talks: Ideas Worth Spreading](https://www.youtube.com/user/TEDtalksDirector)

 P.S.S.
 If you want a FREE coaching session using this guide, just let me know.
 I would to happy to help you and others live a great life!
-To get updates, [follow/connect with me](https://www.linkedin.com/in/maxzheng/)!
+To get updates, just [follow me](https://www.linkedin.com/in/maxzheng/).

 *The latest published version is available at http://agreatlife.guide for easy sharing and liking.*